Lartu/ldpl/README.md

   display "你好, " name "!
 Welcome to LDPL!" crlf
 ```

 This greets the user, ask them for their name and then prints *你好, &lt;name&gt;!* followed by a line-break.
 Easy as pie.
 Super legible.
-Check the official website and the [Examples](/examples) subfolder for more examples.
+Check the [official website](https://www.ldpl-lang.org/) and the [examples](/examples) subfolder for more examples.

 ## Getting started with LDPL

 You should first download or compile the LDPL compiler:

- - **If you want to download a compiled binary:** just go to the *Releases* part of this repository and download the newest one available.
+ - **If you want to download a compiled binary:** [download the latest stable release available](https://github.com/Lartu/ldpl/releases).

  - **If you want to build LDPL yourself:** first, clone this repository.
 Then `make` LDPL in the `src` folder.
 LDPL requires only C++11 to compile.